MotokoRL/WaterMark/README.md

 ## Troubleshooting

 - If you get font-related errors, try a different .ttf font file
-- Make sure the output file path has the correct extension (.docx, .pptx, or .pdf)
+- Make sure the output file path has the correct extension (.pptx, or .pdf)
 - For large PDF files, processing may take some time